doj/dracopy/README.md

 See http://a1bert.kapsi.fi/Dev/pucrunch/ or https://github.com/mist64/pucrunch
 for the source code.

+Different color schemes can be compiled, see the top of the Makefile how to enable them.
+To create additional color schemes, add a new define to the Makefile and configure the scheme in defines.h

 Copyright Notice
 -----------------
 The code can be used freely as long as you retain a notice describing original source and author.